-Paper used and discarded that may be utilized again as a material for paper instead of trees.

-Old or used newspapers, magazines,

-corrugated cardboard and copy paper are included.
+Paper used once that may be used again as a material for paper instead of trees.
+Old or used newspapers, magazines, corrugated cardboard and copy paper are included.

 Vacuuming

 Creation of a high vacuum state by removing gases from a certain place using a vacuum pump.